News

 Newly elected members of the Executive Board are Mia Bay, Beth Bailey, David Blight, Eric Foner, James Grossman, Christine Heyrman, and Alice Kessler-Harris.

 The 61st annual Francis Parkman Prize is awarded to Christina Snyder for Great Crossings: Indians, Settlers & Slaves in the Age of Jackson (Oxford University Press).
+Great Crossings recounts the remarkable history of a complex encounter between Native Americans, African-Americans and Anglo-Americans, through a powerful narrative that dramatically alters our understanding of Jacksonian borderlands even as it expands our picture of nineteenth-century American society writ large.

 May 22, 2017, NEW YORK, N.Y.—Three prizes honoring historical writing of exceptional literary merit are awarded by the Society of American Historians (SAH) at Columbia University today at its annual dinner at The Century Association in New York City.
 The Society, founded in 1939 by Allan Nevins, an American journalist and historian, encourages and promotes literary distinction in the writing and presentation of American history.

 Three prizes honoring historical writing of exceptional literary merit are awarded by the Society of American Historians at Columbia University today at its annual dinner at The Century Association in New York City.
 The Society, founded in 1939 by Allan Nevins, an American journalist and historian, encourages and promotes literary distinction in the writing and presentation of American history.
+The Society’s members consist of scholars, journalists, documentarians, filmmakers, essayists, novelists, biographers and poets, by invitation only.

 Read at Ene's memorial service at Faculty House.